 Performance of ‘The List’

-Last week, the price of ‘The List’ was up with a return of +0.7% YTD (capital).
+The price of ‘The List’ was up from the previous week, with an average YTD return of +12.6% (capital).

 SYMBOL COMPANY YLD PRICE YTD % DIV YTD % STREAK